Skip to main content

 Thumb-sucking and soothers

 Some small children suck their thumb because they find it soothing.
-They may develop this habit at around 18 months.
+They may develop this habit around 18 months.

 Thumb-sucking and soothers